We All Need This Type Of Person In Our Life

 The kind of person in our life that we all need is the one who says “you can’t do it” or “you’ll never be good enough!”

 It was the main reason that the book was written!

 Almost every person of success has had that person who told them they wouldn’t make it.

 Now, probably the same amount people who were not successful were told the same thing that they weren’t good enough.
 So, what was the deciding factor?

-What takes place when you hear you’re not good enough?
+What takes place mentally when you hear that you’re not good enough?

 Chances are it is one of two things.
 We either accept it and agree with them, OR we use that person as a source of self-confidence.
 It solidifies the belief that we must have in ourselves in order to truly achieve greatness.

 They turn into a person of “I’ll show you!”